nergmada/planning-wiki/docs/guide/whatispddl.md

 It also assigns a cost to each preference, which is a measure of how much the plan quality decreases if the preference is not met.
 This allows the user to express Which of their preferences are more important (if any).

-## PDDL 3.1
-PDDL 3.1 introduced object fluents.
-I have yet to find a technical manual or BNF spec for PDDL3.1 so I honestly cannot tell you what on earth an object fluent is, but once i find one, I'll update this

 ## PDDL+
 PDDL+ introduced two core concepts, Processes and Events.
 Both are ways of expressing uncontrollable change in the world we are modelling.
 A process is something which always happens when it's preconditions are met and as such implements some effect on the domain.